Office Phone: (540) 432-4416

 (fulfilled requirements for a B. A. Computer Science, Rice University, May 1985)

-D. A. B. Weikle, "Improving CS Class Discussions Using The 5 Practices.” to appear in The Journal of Computing Sciences in Colleges – Eastern Conference, 2013.
+D. A. B. Weikle, "Improving CS Class Discussions Using The 5 Practices.”
+The Journal of Computing Sciences in Colleges – Eastern Conference, 2013.

 D. A. B. Weikle, "Two Concrete Examples of Upper-Level Writing Assignments in an Algorithms Course.” in The Journal of Computing Sciences in Colleges – Eastern Conference, 2012.